 So, that is how I got to where I am today, from the beginning of 2017 when Joel and I started living together until now.
 I wanted to paint a clear picture of my story to pave the way for my blog, and wipe away any internet illusion that my life has always been cozy.
-I want to create beautiful and inspiring content, but I want to show that I’ve been in shit living situations and came out of it with so much gratitude.
+I want to create beautiful and inspiring things, but I want to show that I’ve been in shit living situations and came out of it with so much gratitude.
 Work on our part, help from parents, and unyielding guidance from the Universe is why we’re here.

 If you’re currently in a bad place, I hope you can relate to this and that it helps you push forward another day.
 Daily life can seem like eternity when you dread going to work, and when you also dread going home from work.
 I understand this very well, so believe me when I say that you will enjoy life one day, possibly sooner than you think.